mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 1 Navigating QBO

+If you are using QBO for Accountant then the Accountant view is all you see.

-QuickBooks Online has two main interface views: Business View and Accountant View.
-Key navigation elements remain consistent across both views, with the `cog wheel`, the plus sign, and the reports menu being essential tools for managing your account and transactions.
+Otherwise use the `cog wheel`, the plus sign, and the reports menu being essential tools for managing your account and transactions.

 1. **Identify Your View:**
    1. Determine if you are in `Business View` or `Accountant View` by looking at the left panel.